MARKETProtocol/docs/source/includes/_smartcontracts.md

 We intend to expand our offering of oracle solutions offered in the near future.
 If there are oracle services that you would like to submit for possible inclusion in these future plans, please [contact](mailto:info@marketprotocol.io) us

-### Oracle Pre-Funding
+### Oracle Costs

-The `Creator` of the `MarketContract` must pre-fund the contract with enough ETH in order to pay for the gas costs associated with future oracle queries.
-We intend to provide tools to help with this process, and in addition any unused, pre-funded ETH can be reclaimed by the `Creator` upon contract expiration.
+The `Creator` of the `MarketContract` must pre-fund the contract with enough ETH in order to pay for the gas costs associated with the needed oracle query.
+Currently from Oraclize.it - the first query for any contract is free, so this need has been removed.

 <aside class="notice">
 After linking of the <code>MarketContract</code> and the <code>MarketCollateralPool</code> is completed, the contract also must be added to